freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 SMTP relay is used, that relay will be able to learn information such as the IP address the alerts were sent from, the subject of the alerts, and the destination email address the alerts were sent to.
-Only the body of an alert email is encrypted with the recipient's GPG key.
+Only the body of an alert email is encrypted with the recipient's PGP key.
 A third-party SMTP relay could also prevent you from receiving any or specific alerts.

 The SMTP relay that you use should support SASL authentication and SMTP